Fitness & Nutrition Certification Training

 4. How Much Can I Earn?

 With the right credentials, it's possible to make good money.
-For example, look at the median and top-end pay for the following occupations based on Occupational Employment and Wage Statistics program estimates from 2021:*
+For example, look at the median and top-end pay for the following occupations based on Bureau of Labor Statistics estimates from 2023:

 Plus, many professionals in these fields are self-employed or operate their own businesses.
 That means they are often able to earn even higher incomes than those above, especially if they've developed great reputations in their communities.